HVAC Schools in Connecticut – Degrees & Certification

 • Expected Time to Completion: One year

-Finally, for residents of more rural regions of CT, attending an on-campus program may be difficult.
-Luckily there are also several high-quality distance-based HVAC training programs.
-Applicants should reach out to program coordinators prior to enrollment to ensure eligibility since state laws governing online education vary.
+Finally, attending an on-campus program may be difficult for residents of more rural regions of CT.
+Luckily, there are several high-quality distance-based HVAC training programs.
+Applicants should reach out to program coordinators before enrollment to ensure eligibility since state laws governing online education vary.

 To discover the variety of distance-based HVAC training schools, check out the online HVAC schools page.